 Also, connectors between PVC pipes will offer great support to allow rats to find their way to their next destination.

-A few years back, guards of pipes were used to keep rats off houses.
-These days, these guards are not in circulation as much, but if you can find them, they will come in handy.
+A few years back, guards or pipes were used to keep rats off houses.
+These guards are not in circulation these days as much, but they will come in handy if you can find them.

 Can Rats Climb Furniture?

 Furniture is one of the easiest surfaces for a rat to climb.
-Most pieces of furniture are either made of wood, leather or cotton covers.
+Most furniture pieces are made of wood, leather, or cotton.
 These materials have tiny airspaces to offer great climbing support.

 To make matters worse, if a rat wants to hide, it will create holes on your furniture to find a hiding space.

-Given that furniture is one of the most vulnerable spaces for a rodent to invade, it is the best place to strategically place rodent traps.
+Since furniture is one of the most vulnerable spaces for a rodent to invade, it is the best place to place rodent traps strategically.